ssuryanarayanan/Qi-Docs/docs/Qi_Types_API.rst

-Qi Types API calls
+Qi Type API calls
 ==================

 The API calls in this section are all used to create and manipulate Qi Types.
-See Qi Types for a list of supported QiTypes, a discussion of compound indexes, and general information about Qi Types.
+See .. _Qi Types: https://github.com/osisoft/Qi-Docs/blob/Qi_Edits/docs/Qi_Types.rst for a list of supported QiTypes, a discussion of compound indexes, and general information about Qi Types.

 ``GetStreamType()``
 ----------------